 CPR Invest - Education selects companies involved in education in the broad sense of the theme from schools at all levels (academic) to professional integration, through educational content & tools and students services that benefit from the growth potential linked to the challenges within the theme.Its objective is to outperform global equity markets over a long-term period (minimum of five years) by investing in international equities involved in the entire education ecosystem, in line with the 4th United Nations Sustainable Development Goal (SDG).

 With the launch of CPR Invest - Education in October 2018, CPR AM made clear its ambition to address the social aspect of responsible investing.
-This report explains the educational objectives that underpin the fund’s philosophy, the comprehensive responsible approach that we have developed, and the methodology applied to the impact data and results for the fund’s first anniversary.
+This report explains the educational objectives that underpin the fund’s philosophy, the comprehensive responsible approach that we have developed, and the methodology applied to the impact data and results for the fund.

 Education follows us throughout our lives, but it also follows the major trends and challenges of our world.
 Whether demographic, economic, technological or environmental, the challenges are all the more numerous as they affect very diversified sectors and actors.

 Education is changing: while one focus is still on the global enrolment rate, another one is the quality of content and teaching

 The current school capacity and accessibility must face a constant increase in the number of students, in direct connection with the increase in the population but also with the growing weight of the middle classes wishing to access higher (and quality) education to get a better quality of life.

 Training must constantly adapt, and even more so today: the pace of technological change is profoundly changing the face of the labour market.
 The jobs of tomorrow do not yet exist!